Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Appendix

 Averaging these similarities can provide a summary of score in class or dataset levels by a single scalar.
 However, this simplicity neglects other cluster-related information that can better reveal the underlying dataset difficulty property of a dataset.
 In particular, the \textbf{(1) tightness of a class cluster} and \textbf{(2) distance to other classes} of class clusters, are features that characterize the inherent class difficulty, but are not captured by $S_{\alpha}$ or $S_{\beta}$ alone.

-To compensate the aforementioned drawback, we adopt the Silhouette Score (SS) (also called Silhouette Coefficient in the literature) \cite{rousseeuw1987silhouettes, shahapure2020cluster}:
+To compensate the aforementioned drawback, we adopt the Silhouette Score (SS) (also called Silhouette Coefficient in the literature) \citep{rousseeuw1987silhouettes, shahapure2020cluster}:

 where $SS(i)$ is the Silhouette Score of the data point $i$, $a(i)$ is the average dissimilarity between $i$ and other instances in the same class, and $b(i)$ is the average dissimilarity between $i$ and other data points in the closest different class.
-Intuitively, this metric summarizes the quality of clusters jointly by the degree of instances of the same class and distinct clusters, normalized by the longest distance of $a(i)$ and $b(i)$.
+Intuitively, this metric summarizes the quality of clusters by jointly considering the distance between instances of the same class and distinct clusters, normalized by the longest distance of $a(i)$ and $b(i)$.
 By this definition, we can see that $-1 \leq SS(i) \leq 1$ where $-1$ indicates a dataset is poorly clustered (data points with different classes are scattered around) while $1$ represents a well-clustered dataset.

-Euclidean Distance is commonly used to measure two data points' differences; in contrast, we incorporate the inverse of similarity (dissimilarity) as data point's difference into the existing Silhouette Score.
+Euclidean Distance is commonly used to measure two data points' differences; in contrast, we incorporate the inverse of similarity (dissimilarity) as data points' differences into the existing Silhouette Score.
 Observe that the above Intra-Class Similarity $S_{\alpha}^{(C)}$ already represents the tightness of the class $(C)$, therefore $a(i)$ can be replaced with the inverse of Intra-Class Similarity $a(i) = -S_{\alpha}(i)$.
 For the second term $b(i)$, we adopt the previously defined Inter-Class Similarity $S_{\beta}^{(C_{1}, C_{2})}$ and introduce a new similarity score as follows:

 \textbf{Nearest Inter-Class Similarity} $S^{\prime(C)}_{\beta}$: a scalar describing the similarity among instances between class $C$ and the closest class of each instance in $C$: